 In order to fast-track the implementation of the incentive, the initial structure will not accommodate reimbursements to employers of any excess amounts generated.
 However, the proposals do include a 6-monthly reimbursement process which may be initiated through an announcement by the Minister in the Government Gazette.
+Employers with an insufficient amount of PAYE to deduct the incentive may immediately start rolling over any excess amounts to future months.
+Once the reimbursement mechanism is available these employers may claim the full value of the rolled over amounts.
 It is envisaged that by implementing the reimbursement process, the incentive will be made more accessible to informal sector employers that only employ low-income earning employees.

-As it is not intended that the tax incentive be available to employers that do not meet their legal obligations towards employees, or to employers that structure their affairs to the detriment of employees for the sole purpose of maximising their access to the tax incentive, three exclusions dealing with abuse or the exploitation of the incentive are proposed:
+As it is not intended that the tax incentive be available to employers that do not meet their legal obligations towards employees, or to employers that structure their affairs to the detriment of employees for the sole purpose of maximising their access to the tax incentive, three mechanisms dealing with abuse or the exploitation of the incentive are proposed: